 Brushing your dog can be a very restful and calming experience for both you and your Cocker, especially after an energetic ramble in the countryside.
 Aside from keeping his coat clean, shining and mat free, it can also help to strengthen the loving bond between you!

-Cockers have medium to long, fine, silky hairs on the top of the body and a downy short coat underneath.
+Cockers have medium to long, fine, silky hairs on the top of the body and a short downy coat underneath.

 It's essential to keep the fine top coat well-brushed, but it's also important to remove any dead and loose hair from the undercoat to help prevent mats and tats forming.